Community rallies together to protect wildlife from potential 1,000 home 'innovation village'

 ANGRY residents say they are fighting to protect their village's identity and surrounding wildlife from a planned 1,000 home development.

-People living in North Drive, Harwell are rallying to remove the proposed 'innovation village' from Vale of White Horse District Council's latest draft Local Plan Part 2, the blueprint for development in the district, on the land near the Harwell Campus.
+People living in North Drive, Harwell are rallying to remove the proposed 'innovation village' from Vale of White Horse District Council's latest draft local plan part two, the blueprint for development in the district, on the land near the Harwell Campus.

 They also argue red kites, bats, woodpeckers, newts, butterflies and bees could all be at the mercy of developers as their natural habitat in Harwell has been listed as a 'strategic' housing site in the plans.